-OTISS provides a range of pre-defined Excel and PDF reports to provide summary charts and detailed information about the surveyed trees.
+OTISS provides a range of pre-defined Excel, PDF, CAD and GIS reports to provide summary charts and detailed information about the surveyed trees.
 In addition, you can customise your own Excel Report Templates (styles, colours, columns, charts, etc.) and OTISS will fill in the data.
 You can then save the Excel spreadsheet as a PDF document, or copy the Excel charts and data tables into your final report.

 Selecting, Filtering and Sorting Data